OpenEvalProject/evals/manuscripts/elife-61083/v2/manuscript.md

 ![Figure 5.](https://cdn.elifesciences.org/articles/61083/elife-61083-fig5-v2.jpg)

-**Figure 5.:** (A–K) Wing discs from animals with one copy of the designated ci transgenes and alleles (together with ci) with clones (GFP, green, arrows) that lack (94A–G) pka activity or (H–K) cos2 activity (arrowheads indicate AP border), showing (A’–K’) ptc-lacZ (red) and (A”, C”–K”) Ci-155 (gray-scale).
+**Figure 5.:** (A–K) Wing discs from animals with one copy of the designated ci transgenes and alleles (together with ci94) with clones (GFP, green, arrows) that lack (A–G) pka activity or (H–K) cos2 activity (arrowheads indicate AP border), showing (A’–K’) ptc-lacZ (red) and (A”, C”–K”) Ci-155 (gray-scale).
 (B”) En (gray-scale) was weakly induced in pka clones from discs expressing Ci-P(1-3)A. Ci-155 levels were (A”, F”, H”) increased relative to neighboring anterior territory for Ci-WT but were (C”–E”, G”, I”–K”) either unchanged or slightly reduced, presumably from full proteolysis, for processing-resistant Ci variants.
 Scale bars are 40 μm.
 (L) Average intensity of ptc-lacZ in pka clones (red) or neighboring anterior territory (pink), and in cos2 clones (dark blue) or neighboring anterior territory (light blue), as a fraction of AP border levels.
 Mean and SEM shown.
 Significant differences between ptc-lacZ values in pka or cos2 mutant clones and neighboring anterior pka/+ or cos2/+ cells for a given genotype, calculated by paired t-tests, are indicated for p<0.001 (*) and p<0.05 (#).
-Figure 5—source data 1.Figure 5.

 Induction of ptc-lacZ was substantially lower for pka mutant clones expressing wild-type Ci from a gCi transgene rather than from a cr-Ci allele (Figure 5F,L), showing that Ci-155 activity elicited by loss of PKA depends on Ci-155 levels.
 This dependence was previously shown by comparing wild-type animals and ci heterozygotes, and it was further shown that Hh target gene induction depended on the relative stoichiometry of Ci-155 and Su(fu), suggesting the hypothesis that only Su(fu)-free Ci-155 is active in pka mutant clones (Ohlmeyer and Kalderon, 1998).
 In all cases (pka or cos2 mutant clones, Ci-WT or Ci-P(1-3A), gCi-WT or crCi-WT), the levels of Ci-155 in clones matched or exceeded the highest levels at the AP border, suggesting little or no loss of Ci-155 due to high pathway activity.
 Indeed, activity in pka and cos2 clones may depend on Ci-155 levels exceeding the inhibitory capacity of Su(fu).
 No such requirement is expected in GAP-Fu clones because Fu can relieve inhibition by Su(fu).
 Thus, in contrast to the situation with GAP-Fu clones, the contribution to activity of a robust supply of Ci-155 that is not processed is reflected in elevated steady-state Ci-155 levels.
 In summary, the results for Ci-P(1-3A) clearly indicate that PKA and Cos2 inhibit the activity of Ci-155 that is not processed in the absence of Hh stimulation.
 The magnitude of inhibition is substantial.